Contributing

 Common tasks

-Section titled “Common tasks”task --list # show all available taskstask build # build Rust core + bindingstask test # run all test suitestask lint # run all linters (clippy, ruff, oxlint, rubocop, …)task format # auto-format all codetask generate:e2e # regenerate e2e test suites from fixturestask test:e2e # run e2e testsRun task --list to see all available tasks.
+Section titled “Common tasks”task --list # show all available taskstask build # build Rust core + bindingstask test # run all test suitestask lint # run all linters (clippy, ruff, oxlint, rubocop, …)task format # auto-format all codetask e2e:generate # regenerate e2e test suites from fixturestask e2e:test # run e2e teststask alef:sync # regenerate the alef-managed bindings and docsRun task --list to see all available tasks.

 Adding a language